20klompr/xPro-V5/Controlling-the-xPRO-V5-(USB).md

 # GCode Senders

-Please note: We recommend using CNCjs Desktop to control the CNC xPro V5, however, the Gcode Senders listed below will work as well.
+**Please note**: We recommend using CNCjs Desktop to control the CNC xPro V5, however, the other Gcode Senders listed below will work as well.
 ## CNCJS

 Please use CNCjs version 1.9.22 or higher.
 To make the xPro V5 reboot on connection (recommended for USB use), select the "Enable hardware flow control" option.